 Flights from Istanbul to Cappadocia are incredibly affordable – I got mine for only $46 round trip!
 And this was on Turkish Airlines, so there weren’t any extra bag fees tacked on.
 Because of that, I definitely recommend flying from Istanbul to Cappadocia.

 However, there are two airports you can fly out of in Istanbul and two airports you can fly into in Cappadocia, so booking the flight can be a little confusing.

-The Sabiha Gokcen International Airport (SAW) on the Asian side of Istanbul handles a lot of domestic flights, so chances are you will be flying in and out of SAW instead of the larger and more international Ataturk Airport (IST) on the European side of the city.
+The Sabiha Gokcen International Airport (SAW) on the Asian side of Istanbul handles a lot of domestic flights, so chances are you will be flying in and out of SAW instead of the new and larger Istanbul Airport (IST) on the European side of the city.

 Whichever airport you fly out of, the HavaBus is the easiest way to get there.
 These buses leave every 30 minutes from Taksim or Kadikoy and go direct to both airports.
 Their website is really easy to use, so click here for the full schedule.
 The total cost is 18 lira / 3.30 usd per person.